Prev/jikji/README.md

 Specially, `pages.xml` is also parsed like template.
 So, in `pages.xml`, you can use `for`, `foreach`, `if`, and other grammars.

-You can use `model` variable in pages.xml, which you can connect to `rest-server` db.
+You can use `model` variable in pages.xml, which you can connect to **RESTFul Server**.
-After getting data in rest-server, you can make `page tag` with this data.
+After getting data in RESTFul Server, you can make **page tag** with model data like below.

-#### example

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>